bwoodward735/ForgingReforgedMed/README.md

 <!--
 This section should contain instructions on how to contribuite to the project for localization purposes -->
-Localization currently limited to English and Russian.
+Localization in English, German, Japanese and Russian languages.
 # Credits
 <!--
 This should contain a list of everyone who has ever helped out with the mod, broken down into categories